Minnesota Wild: After the lockout

-Marian Gaborik waves to the crowd after a five-goal performance against the New York Rangers in the 2007–08 season.
+Marián Gáborík waves to the crowd after a five-goal performance against the New York Rangers in the 2007–08 season.

-The Wild broke numerous franchise records during the 2007–08 season, including most goals and points (Marian Gaborik – 42 goals and 83 points).
+The Wild broke numerous franchise records during the 2007–08 season, including most goals and points (Marián Gáborík – 42 goals and 83 points).
 Also, Jacques Lemaire recorded his 500th career coaching win as the Wild clinched their first-ever Northwest Division title in a 3–1 victory over the Calgary Flames on April 3, 2008.
 They again faced the Colorado Avalanche in the conference quarterfinals, and the Wild held home-ice advantage.
 However, Minnesota came up short, being eliminated in six games by the Avalanche.

-During the 2008 off-season, the Wild re-acquired Andrew Brunette from Colorado and traded for defenseman Marek Zidlicky.
+During the 2008 off-season, the Wild re-acquired Andrew Brunette from Colorado and traded for defenseman Marek Židlický.
 The Wild also signed free agents Antti Miettinen and Owen Nolan to multi-year deals.
 There seemed to be a stigma about Jacques Lemaire's defensive system that caused a number of top free agents to avoid the Wild.

 Despite winning the Northwest Division the previous season, the Wild fell to ninth place in the Western Conference in 2008–09, missing the playoffs.
-Much of this was in part due to a lack of scoring and overall team offense, and the injuries to star forward Marian Gaborik, who only played 17 games.
+Much of this was in part due to a lack of scoring and overall team offense, and the injuries to star forward Marián Gáborík, who only played 17 games.
 Jacques Lemaire, head coach of the Wild since the team's inception in the 2000–01 season, resigned at season's end.
 General manager Doug Risebrough was later fired, leading to a nearly complete turnover in the Wild's coaching and hockey management staff.